The city of light is host to ISA's three study abroad programs in Paris.

 Because of the high cost of this program, participation is capped at 9 students per academic year.

-Messiah tuition, room and board plus $1,200 off-campus study fee for:
+Messiah tuition, room, board and student services fee plus $1,265 off-campus study fee*

 - tuition, housing, breakfast and five dinner meals weekly for students in homestays